Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Grammar lessons aren’t available, but there are hundreds of courses and thousands of words, phrases, and audio and video clips.
 As a result, you can explore all the aspects of the language in depth.

-With Memrise, you can track how much time you spend studying and how many times you answer correctly or incorrectly.
+With Memrise, you can track how much time you spend studying and how often you answer correctly or incorrectly.
 It will then ask you questions using an SRS (spaced repetition system) to practice and keep all you have learned.

 Pricing: Most of the features are free.
 Upgrade to Pro if you want extra benefits, like removing ads, video libraries by natives, and access to all.
 You can subscribe for $8.49/month, $29.99/annually, or $119.99 lifetime.
 Is it really worth the money?
 Since free is enough, I don’t think so.